 Since the patient brokering boom, many states have taken action to stop the practice altogether.
 There are now protections that have been set in place, such as Legit Script.
 Legit Script requires treatment facilities to hold certain certifications before they are permitted to market themselves.
 Examples of states leading this practice are Florida and California.

 In addition to licenses and verifications, treatment centers can utilize digital marketing to increase their exposure.
 MGMT Digital was started as a direct response to the patient brokering schemes that were, and unfortunately still are, taking place around the country.
-We believe there is nothing more ethical than a user going on a search engine and selecting a drug treatment facility at their own free will.
+The team at our addiction treatment marketing company believes there is nothing more ethical than a user going on a search engine and selecting a drug treatment facility at their own free will.
 Our clients are personally-vetted drug rehab centers that include an anti-kickback policy as a part of their program’s policies and procedures.
 They help every caller who reaches out to them because they understand the importance of someone reaching out for help.

 We believe in the work that we do and hope that it continues to dampen the activity of patient brokering.
 This film was a stark reminder of the damage addiction causes and the lives that have been lost along the way.
 Today, we continue to fight for those who are fighting the disease of addiction.